mohammedfirdouss/mohammedfirdouss/README.md

 # Me

-I love working on software that people use.
-I’m happiest working on hard problems and I like to own my systems end-to-end: implementation, debugging, and operating in production and work on cloud infrastructure and K8s with AI and build with Go,Python.
+I love building software that real people use every day.
+I’m at my best when tackling hard, complex problems and taking full ownership of my systems end-to-end—whether that means writing clean code, debugging or managing production reliability.

+Currently, I focus on cloud-native infrastructure, Kubernetes, and AI driven platforms, primary building with Go and Python.

 Email me: mohammedfirdous682[at]gmail dot com